Everything you never knew you needed to know about food, beverage and lifestyle.

 Halloween Sales Projections

 Projected total sales for the Halloween season are topping around 8.8 billion for this year.
 It’s estimated that just over 2.5 billion in sales will go to candy and decorations each, while costumes will generate 3 billion dollars in sales alone.
-Halloween sales peaked in 2017 at 9.1 billion dollars, with 2018 taking a slight downhill trend, generating a paltry 9 billion.
+Halloween sales peaked in 2017 at 9.1 billion dollars, with 2018 taking a slight turn downhill, generating a paltry 9 billion.

 Overall, the amount a person spends on Halloween every year has nearly doubled since 2005, when the average person spent about $45.
-Projections for this year expect people to spend around $86, despite the best efforts of some to lower those costs (I am looking at you commies).
+Projections for this year estimate people will spend around $86, despite the best efforts of some to lower those costs (I am looking at you commies).

-Projections also put 68% of the US population as celebrating this coming year, making Halloween one of the most widely celebrated holidays in the nation.
+Projections also put 68% of the US population as celebrating the holiday this coming year, making Halloween one of the most widely celebrated holidays in the nation.